gravytates/green_state/README.md

 Seeded with the faker gem, these results aren't reflective of real live users, but they give a great simulation of how this filled data-base would look like and operate.

+This site's inspiration and methods for the carbon quiz was borrowed with permission from its original iteration: https://github.com/gravytates/carbon-estimator where I originally built the simple application with Dana Weiss and Ben Williams.

 Enjoy!

 ## Prerequisites